-The average length of a car title loan used to be about 2 years.
+The average length of a fully funded equity loan used to be about 2 years.
 As we’ve seen more and more online title lenders provide different rates and fees.
 These companies enter the marketplace and we’re seeing the average length now approaching 3 years.
 This isn’t necessarily a bad thing.
-In fact it could simply mean that more auto title loans are being issued for high dollar amounts.
+In fact it could simply mean that more loans are being issued for high dollar amounts.
 It could also mean that people just don’t have the money.
 Maybe they have no other choice but to stretch out their title loan monthly payments.
 Even though the only option for a cash strapped consumer may be a longer loan term.
 There’s no disputing the fact that payday loans will carry equal risk.
 In fact you have a stronger chance of defaulting versus a cash advance with a 24 month payoff.
 There is typically no difference in the creditworthiness of the consumer in this situation.
 It’s important to know how much money you can save with a lower payoff term.
-The Government does a great job of breakind down they payoff options.
+The Government does a great job of breaking down they payoff options.
 At the end of the day all we can hope for is that the consumer is making the best decision for their financial situation.
 Additionally we need to make sure the firms that provide equity financing are funding the online loan that best fits the customer.
-Even if a car title loan has a 24 month payoff instead of a 36 month payoff there’s no reason that it can’t be profitability for the auto title loan lender.
+Even if a car title loan has a 24 month payoff instead of a 36 month payoff there’s no reason that it can’t be profitable.